88mphapp/docs/docs/smartcontract.md

 ##### `function multiWithdraw(uint256[] calldata depositIDList) external`

 Withdraws multiple deposits for the caller.

 - `depositIDList`: The indices of the deposits to be withdrawn in the `userDeposits` array.

+##### `function multiEarlyWithdraw(uint256[] calldata depositIDList) external`

+Withdraws multiple deposits for the caller, before the maturation timestamp.
+The caller needs to approve DAI to `DInterest` before calling, the amount is equal to the sum of `userDeposits[depositID].initialDeficit` over all depositIDs in `depositIDList`.

+- `depositIDList`: The indices of the deposits to be withdrawn in the `userDeposits` array.